nusnlp/WAMP/README.md

 ### Creating an annotator account
 1) Login as an administrator, navigate to Administer > User management > Users, go to "Add user" tab.
-2) Enter the details and click "Create new account"
+2) Enter the details, assign "annotator" role, and click "Create new account"
 3) Go to Administer > User management > Users, click "edit" on the newly created annotator account.
 4) Go to "Personal Information" tab, and enter the annotator's name.